 They developed the feature for the visually impaired by an accessibility team that included Facebook’s first blind engineer, Matt King.
 Matt has been legally blind since his early 20s.

 This feature is based on the same technology that suggests what friends you should tag in your photos.
 It is a machine learning system that analyzes the pixels of the face in the image, creating a so-called “template” to use for future reference in identifying people.

 And here are more image recognition examples.
 Notably, the most known part to have benefitted from image recognition technology, is radiology.
 IBM estimated last year that at least 90% of all patient data comprises images.
 That has taken a big toll on the radiologists who need to evaluate an increasing amount of images every day.

 While many medical images are bad news for human radiologists, it’s great news for deep learning algorithms that are at the core of many image recognition technologies.
 Deep learning algorithms need data to learn from.
 The more they have, the better they become.

 Today, we are actually seeing a lot of cases where deep learning algorithms and image classification applications are outperforming human radiologists, and becoming a part of healthcare.

 The ability to recognize and identify faces is a very useful feature for the security industry, especially for protecting private property from intruders.

 Home security systems are nothing new.
 Many homeowners install systems that have motion detectors and are connected to a security company that is on call 24/7.
 The problem with such systems is that they are primitive.
 Often they trigger false alarms because they mainly rely on motion or heat detectors, and those methods cannot differentiate between the owner of the house who forgot the password, the household pet that is going for a stroll in the house, or an actual intruder.

-With image recognition technology in the mix, home security systems can now combat such issues.
+With image recognition technology and QR code generator in the mix, home security systems can now combat such issues.
 They can recognize and remember household members (regardless of lighting or angles) and differentiate between people and pets.